 Part 1 of 3

-Last week I met with Carrie for the first time and told me she's been searching online for answers to the question, "how to save my marriage?"
+Last week I met with Carrie for the first time and she told me she's been searching online for answers to the question, "how to save my marriage?"
 She says the advice she's been finding is really general and not very helpful.

 If you're in a similar situation as her feeling your husband doesn't love you and want to know how to save your marriage too, read on.
 Here's an example of what Carrie's marriage looks like - maybe you can relate to some part of it.